university-information-system/uis/README.md

 # University information system #

-This application was developed during the course Advance Software Engineering (ASE) at the Vienna University of Technology (TU Wien) in the winter term 2016.
+This application was developed during the course Advanced Software Engineering (ASE) at the Vienna University of Technology (TU Wien) in the winter term 2016.

 This tool is a university information system that assist students in selecting their courses in a smarter way.